Shino VanHoose: Return to the US

 VanHoose was scheduled to face Jody-Lynn Reicher at ICF 22 - Tough Enough to Fight in Pink on October 16, 2015.
 She won the fight by a first-round submission.

 VanHoose was scheduled to make her Invicta FC debut against Amber Brown at Invicta FC 15: Cyborg vs. Ibragimova on January 16, 2016.
 Brown won the fight by a first-round guillotine choke.

 VanHoose was scheduled to face Jenny Silverio at RFC 36 - Resurrection on February 26, 2016.
 Silverio won by split decision.

 VanHoose was scheduled to face Sarah Lagerstrom at Front Street Fights 10 on December 9, 2016.
 She won the fight by a second-round technical knockout.

 Invicta FC

 VanHoose was scheduled to face Alyse Anderson at Invicta FC 25: Kunitskaya vs. Pa'aluhi on August 31, 2017.
 She won the fight by split decision.

 VanHoose was scheduled to face Lindsey VanZandt at Invicta FC 37: Gonzalez vs. Sanchez on October 4, 2019, following a two-year absence from the sport.
 VanZandt won the fight by a first-round technical knockout.

+In her next fight, over five years later, VanHoose would return to face Liana Ferreira Pirosin at Invicta FC 60 on February 7, 2025.
+She would lose the fight via unanimous decision.